 Robertson County was created in 1796 from Tennessee and Sumner counties.
 It was named in honor of James Robertson, who was the founder of the Watauga and Nashville settlements.
-Coopertown has had an impact on the State of Tennessee even before statehood.
+Coopertown had an impact on the State of Tennessee even before statehood.
 In the late 1700's during the settlement days of present day Nashville, the James Robertson party made their overland trip to the banks of the Cumberland River.
 Members of Robertson's party were some of Coopertown's earliest settlers, Caleb and Moses Winters, and members of the Gower family.
 Caleb Winters hunted up and down the creek valley that bears his name located nearby.
-Harold Gower, who was a direct descendent of the Gower families, was a deacon at the later created Battle Creek Church.
+Harold Gower, a direct descendent of the Gower families, was a deacon at the later created Battle Creek Church.

 The area that was to become the Coopertown community was originally named Naive's Crossroads from David Naive, another who settled here in 1825.